-Beginners are given more responsibility too quickly and without the proper mentoring and experience: if beginners are asked to do too much and lack the right support, it creates more churn in terms of higher demands on QA, rework, and more peer review.
+Beginners are given more responsibility too quickly and without a proper mentor-mentee relationship and experience: if beginners are asked to do too much and lack the right support, it creates more churn in terms of higher demands on QA, rework, and more peer review.

 Reduced career opportunity for beginners: even the most ambitious and self-motivated beginner needs some guidance and support to reach the next level.
-If the support and a clear career path aren’t there, those high performers will seek out teams and environments where they do exist.
+If the support and a clear career path for professional development aren’t there, those high performers will seek out teams and environments where they do exist.

 Mentoring Programs Can Help You Avoid Those Problems

 Mentoring programs are a good place to start.
 For our purposes, a mentoring program refers to a formal understanding and defined relationship where a more experienced or seasoned programmer works with a more beginning team member to build their skill.
 These programs demystify the career development process by clarifying roles and responsibilities.
-They give beginners role models and provide them with a clear path for how they should be developing.
+They give beginners role models with the proper leadership skills necessary to develop and strengthen critical skills for their new role.
+Having a formal mentorship program provides them with a clear path for how they should be developing.
 They also uncover, validate, and value the often ‘hidden’ work that mentors do.

-The mentoring relationship can take many forms.
+The mentoring relationship can take many forms in relation to professional development.
 Examples might include: managers mentoring direct reports, peers mentoring peers, teams mentoring other teams, or consultants mentoring team members.
 In any case, the important thing about the mentoring program is that it’s strategic, scalable, flexible, and meets the needs of your team.
 Here are seven things to keep in mind as you start building out your mentoring program.

 How to Get Started